clrxbl/ansible-ha-k3s/README.md

 # ansible-ha-k3s
-Ansible playbook for an HA K3s cluster running dqlite
+Ansible playbook for an HA K3s cluster running etcd

 **CAUTION:** This is the first time I've used Ansible.
 Potential issues may arise here and there, improvement PRs are very welcome.
 No support is given.